Class 6

 Religious Education

 We will begin the term gaining an in-depth understanding of the story of the birth of Christ from the Gospel of Matthew and Luke.
 We will explore some images of Christ found in the prologue of John’s Gospel.
 Following this, children will learn some of the traditional prayers of the church and learn the signs and actions associated with prayer.
-During Lent, children will develop their knowledge of prayer, fasting and almsgiving as the three main Catholic obligations during Lent.

 Science